usreddi/SREChallange/README.md

 To run the playbook make sure to be on the root folder and run :

-sudo ansible-playbook -i dev filename
+sudo ansible-playbook -i dev infra_main.yml